dfrappart/dfrappart.github.io/_posts/2024-09-21-Recording_sessions_with_bastion_premium.markdown

 ## 1. A rapid review of Azure Bastion concepts

 As its name implies, Azure bastion is... a managed bastion service.
-The idea is to provide amean to access Azure virtual machines on SSH or RDP, without requiring an direct exposure on the Internet with a public IP.
+The idea is to provide a mean to access Azure virtual machines on SSH or RDP, without requiring an direct exposure on the Internet with a public IP.
 Without Azure Bastion, either a VM with a public IP and required flows configured on NSG are required, of a VPN connection is needed to provide access inside the Virtual Network.

 ![illustration1](/assets/bastionpremium/nobastion.png)